 Sometimes I feel a bit sad when I cut into a piece of vintage fabric to “repurpose” it.
 I try to think of it as giving that fabric a second chance.
 Grain sacks are not being used any more for their original purpose.
 Instead of sitting in an attic or barn somewhere, I like to think that I am lovingly bringing them back to life.

 My best advice for sewing with grain sacks is to go slowly.
 Look at each bag for a while and think about the best way to use it.
 Once you cut, it’s all over.
 With each sack, I sit at my sewing table and measure the length…several times.
 I decide what to make that will get the most out of each sack.
 My first choice for grain sack pillows is always to have both sides made from grain sack, but sometimes that’s just not possible.

-I use only vintage fabric to back grain sack pillows…never, ever anything new and only as a last resort.
+If I don’t have enough grain sack to make both sides of a pillow, I use only vintage fabric to back the other side…never, ever anything new, and only as a last resort.
 I like to make my pillows in pairs.
 Sometimes using a different fabric on the back is the only way to do that.
 After all, reversible pillows are a smart design choice.
 Two looks for the price of one.